 Another option is intermittent fasting, which works well for people easing into food restriction.
 Common schedules include eating within an 8-hour window each day, such as late morning through early evening, or skipping breakfast consistently and delaying the first meal until midday.

 You can also combine fasting with light, purposeful activity.
-Doing chores, maintaining equipment, organizing supplies, walking your property, or practicing basic skills while fasted gives you a clearer picture of how hunger affects productivity and focus.
+Doing chores, maintaining equipment, organizing supplies, walking your property, or practicing basic skills while fasting gives you a clearer picture of how hunger affects productivity and focus.

 The Health Benefits of Fasting